DanielTea/ui-test-generator/screen-recorder-webapp/README.md

 ## Features

 - 🧪 **AI-Powered UI Test Generation**: Automatically creates test scripts from recorded workflows
-- 🖼️ **Frame Visualization**: See exactly which frames are being analyzed by the AI
+- ✂️ **Video Trimming**: iPhone-style drag-and-drop video trimming to focus on specific workflow sections
+- 🖼️ **Intelligent Frame Selection**: Automatically captures and selects unique frames, eliminating duplicates
-- ⚙️ **Configurable Detail Levels**: Choose from 3-30 frames for basic to ultra-detailed test coverage
+- ⚙️ **Configurable Detail Levels**: Choose from 3-50 frames for basic to ultra-detailed test coverage (default: 30)
 - 💰 **Cost Estimation**: Real-time cost estimates for AI analysis
 - 📱 **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
-- 🔧 **Flexible Settings**: Customizable analysis parameters and test instructions
+- 🔧 **Smart Frame Processing**: Multiple fallback methods ensure optimal frame extraction across all video types

 ## How It Works

 1. **Record**: Click "Start Recording" to capture your screen as you perform UI workflows
+2. **Trim**: Use the iPhone-style trimmer to cut your video to the exact workflow section you want to test
+3. **Process**: System intelligently captures multiple frames and selects unique ones across the entire video
-2. **Analyze**: Select your preferred detail level (more frames = more detailed test steps)
+4. **Analyze**: Select your preferred detail level (more frames = more detailed test steps, default: 30)
-3. **Generate**: AI analyzes the key frames and generates structured UI test scripts
+5. **Generate**: AI analyzes the selected unique frames and generates structured UI test scripts
-4. **Review**: View the extracted frames and generated test JSON with variables and expected outcomes
+6. **Review**: View the unique frames sent to AI and the generated test JSON with variables and expected outcomes

 ## Generated Test Format